Hey, I’m Alexa. Therapist. Mom. Millenial. Human.

 -

-Managing resentment and difficult relationships with your partner
+Managing resentment and difficult relationship challenges with your partner

-Reducing guilt, shame, postpartum depression and postpartum anxiety
+Reducing guilt, shame, and managing symptoms of postpartum depression and postpartum anxiety

 -